 “I volunteer with Small Steps and appreciate what a great program this is for young mums.
 I am pleased to be able to help in a small way to make it happen” – Mary

-Small Steps is a live-in parenting and life-skills program that supports young mums and their infants.
-Small Steps aims to provide safe and secure accommodation, as well as parenting support while the young mums work towards their goals.
+Small Steps is a live-in parenting and life-skills program that supports young mums and their young children.
+Small Steps provides safe and secure accommodation, as well as parenting support while the young mums work towards their goals.
 Residents are able to stay for up to two years, with support to transition into the community.

 Volunteers can assist in providing support and guidance to the mums.